Chapter 3:

 "As much as you want!
 I'm getting changed to go out in a bit, so make sure to ask your sister if you need anything tonight."

 Mika cheered and ran back to her room.
-Ren simply took a deep breath and headed to the kitchen to begin cooking dinner.
+Ren simply took a deep breath and moved on towards her remaining responsibilities.

-"What a kind older sister you are...
-Good to see that you're not letting this silly karate thing get in the way of your chores."
+"It's good to see that you're not letting this silly karate thing get in the way of your duties."

 Ren didn't reply - there wasn't a productive response for her to give.
 Her mother apparently took that as an insult, because she got right up in Ren's face.

-"If it weren't for your grandmother insisting you get at least some time out of the house at sixteen, it would've never happened," her mother firmly reminded her.
+"If it weren't for your grandmother insisting you get some time out of the house at seventeen, it would've never happened," her mother firmly reminded her.
 "Don't get any ideas, though.
 You are my daughter and I own you.
-If I get a whiff of you slipping or getting an upstart attitude, I'll take you both out of here and we can find a nice man to live with, instead."
+If I get a whiff of you getting an upstart attitude, I'll take you out of here and we can find a nice man to live with, instead!"

 With that, her mother turned and walked off.
 Ren knew better than to reply; there was no victory to be had.
-If her mother felt that she had successfully scolded her, then at least Ren was free to finish cooking dinner.
+If her mother triumphant, then at least Ren was free.

 Sota